harshitgarg01/Fault-Tolerance/README.md

 **retryLogicImplementation function**

 This function applies the exponential back off retry logic for a particular identifier for a particular method.
-This is where we use the global 2d vector of timeStorage class to get the useful metric time values of the program that could later be used for statistical analysis.
+This is where we use the global metrics vector of timeStorage class to get the useful metric time values of the program that could later be used for statistical analysis.

 ### Classes